CovenantSQL/HashStablePack/README.md

 	}
 }
 ```
-the order of struct member is important,
+the order of struct member is sorted by type name, so "string, int", "int, string" is equivalent.